The presence of spalling concrete is usually identified by the formation of

 Remove all damaged and unsound concrete to expose a structurally sound substrate.

 Expose all reinforcement affected by rust and corrosion.

 Clean and remove concrete, and rust from around the reo bars by wire brush, needle gun, sandblasting or water blasting and wash with clean water to remove any dust, oil and grease.

-Apply Maxrest® Passive , without dilution or addition of other materials.
-Apply by brush, spray gun or by immersing the reo elements to be protected.
+Apply Maxrest® Passive without dilution or addition of other materials by brush, spray gun or by immersing the reo elements to be protected.

-Apply two coats, the second one when the first coat is dry to touch (between 2 – 3 hours at 20ºC).
+The application is a two coat process.
+Allow the first coat is touch dry before applying the second coat (between 2 – 3 hours at 20ºC).

 Avoid painting the surrounding concrete around the reinforcement.
-More successive coats can be applied if required.
+Apply successive coats as necessary.

 Apply Maxrest or Maxrite®700 for the Structural Concrete Repairs: